linode/docs/docs/development/automate-builds-with-jenkins.md

 ![Username and Password](/docs/assets/jenkins/jenkins-user-pwd.png)

 There you need to enter your Docker Hub username, password and enter an unique identifier (ID) for this credential.
 The chosen one for this example was `docker-hub`.
 Once you save your credentials you can use them anywhere in the Pipeline.

-Back to our example, when you declare the `DOCKER` variable you are creating two more environmental values: `DOCKER_USER` and `DOCKER_PWD` that can be used to login your Docker Hub account.
+In the example pipeline, `DOCKER = credentials('docker-hub')` creates two environmental variables, `DOCKER_USER` and `DOCKER_PWD` that can be used to log in your Docker Hub account.

 ### Build Stage

 The first thing you will notice is the `parallel` code block that actually is self-explanatory: it will run sub-stages in Parallel.
 This is very useful to build your two Docker images at the same time using the `sh` for injecting the very same shell commands you used before.
 Each image is declared in its own step which is also part of an independent stage.

-{:.file-excerpt}
-~/jenkins-guide/Jenkinsfile>
-:   ~~~ conf
+{{< file-excerpt "~/jenkins-guide/Jenkinsfile" >}}
 // Building your Test Images
     stage('BUILD') {
       parallel {